warpyu/TechnicalCommunityContent/Web Frameworks/Angular/Session 2 - Hands On/readme.md

     _Visual Studio Code showing the starter project_

 1. Select **Integrated Terminal** from Visual Studio Code's **View** menu to open the integrated terminal.
-In the integrated terminal, run the following command to install the packages that the app will use:
+In the integrated terminal, run the following command to install the packages that the app requires:

     ```
     npm install